Oofles/rsac21-ransom/LAB_FILES/creation.md

 5. Delete line 158 starting with 'id' through 162 ending with "{".
 6. Delete line 164 ""id": {id},"
-7. Cursor down to line 189.
+7. Cursor down to line 189 beginning with "text :=".
 Press end.
 Delte the characters "+ id" from the end of the string.
 8. Press ctrl+x to save, and enter to save as main.go.
 9. Ensure you are in the same directory as the main.go file. `cd notransomware`
 10. Build! `env GOOS=windows GOARCH=386 build main.go`